-Recommended clearances for single-unit installation are shown in Figure 1.
-These minimum requirements an important consideration when determining unit placement and essential for adequate serviceability, maximum capacity, and peak operating efficiency.
+Recommended clearances for single-unit installation are illustrated in Figure 1, p.
+1. These minimum requirements are not only an important consideration when determining unit placement, but are also essential to ensure adequate serviceability, maximum capacity, and peak operating efficiency.

-Any reduction of the unit clearances indicated in Figure 1 may result in condenser coil starvation, or the recirculation of warm condenser air.
+Any reduction of the unit clearances indicated in this illustration may result in condenser coil starvation, or the recirculation of warm condenser air.
 Actual clearances which appear to be inadequate should be reviewed with a local sales engineer.